NovaScotiaFood.com is a centralized directory of all food producers in Nova Scotia. It is a work in progress. Your submissions are needed!

 Just click an icon on the map to read the description.

 Check out the latest blog post from nutritional consultant Shannon Sponagle:

 How to Use This Site

 Looking for fresh, locally-produced food in your region?
-Just use our handy-dandy map, or else search by food name, location, or other keyword using the search bar.
-You can also click on categories in the sidebar.
+Just use our handy-dandy map.
+You can also search by food name, location, or other keyword using the search bar.
+You can also click on the categories in the sidebar.

 How to Get Listed

 Do you make, grow, or produce food that is for sale?
 We provide free listings for all food producers in Nova Scotia.
 If you’d like to be included, just click here to be taken to our registration form.

 Customers of Nova Scotia food producers can leave comments about their experience on the relevant producer’s entry page.
 Comments will be moderated.
 Abusive behavior will not be tolerated.

 Why is buying local important?

 Buying your food from local food producers is about much more than just grocery shopping.
 It’s important because: